motawe3theking/Automated-Circuit-Analysis-Tool/README.md

    The resulting matrix can then be used for further circuit analysis or simulation.
 ## Installation and Requirements

 - **MATLAB:** This project is developed in MATLAB.
-Ensure you have MATLAB installed (R20XX or later recommended).
+Ensure you have MATLAB installed.
 - **Dependencies:** No additional toolboxes are required.
 - **Download/Clone:**
   ```bash